-The current industry practice recommendation of two strategic foliar sprays of Mancozeb (2 kg/ha) at vegetative and early flowering growth stages did not effectively control disease or result in a yield improvement over the unsprayed Nil treatment in a susceptible field pea variety under high disease pressure in 2016.
-In comparison, Aviator Xpro® and Amistar Xtra® in various combinations, showed improved levels of disease control over the current industry practice of Mancozeb (2 kg/ha) and the Nil treatment.
+The current industry practice of two strategic foliar sprays of mancozeb (2 kg/ha) at vegetative and early flowering growth stages did not effectively control disease or result in a yield improvement over the unsprayed nil treatment in a susceptible field pea variety under high disease pressure in 2016.
+In comparison, Aviator Xpro® and Amistar Xtra® in various combinations, showed improved levels of disease control over the current industry practice of mancozeb (2 kg/ha) and the nil treatment.
 At Minnipa the early application of Aviator Xpro® showed improved control and reduced early infection levels over later application timings of similar treatments.
-Reducing the rate of application of Mancozeb from 2 kg/ha to 500 g/ha and staggering this latter application over five application timinas instead of just two showed improved disease control at Hart but not at Minnipa, where disease pressure was significantly higher early in the season.
-While the fortnightly Chlorothalonil treatment reduced disease pressure considerably over other treatments it only achieved a disease index rating of 60% across both sites at the early flowering stage, indicating a large amount of disease infection still occurred.
-Higher relative yields at Hart from the prolonged application of the fortnightly Chlorothalonil treatment demonstrate the importance of late disease control especially in longer more favourable seasons and environments.
+Reducing the rate of application of mancozeb from 2 kg/ha to 500 g/ha and splitting applications over five timings, showed improved disease control at Hart but not at Minnipa.
+While the fortnightly chlorothalonil treatment reduced disease pressure considerably over other treatments it only achieved a disease infection still occurred.
+Higher relative yields at Hart from the prolonged application of the fortnightly chlorothalonil treatment demonstrate the importance of late disease control especially in longer more favourable seasons and environments.

-In comparison to the current industry practice, of Mancozeb (2 kg/ha), the two experimental fungicide products, Aviator Xpro® and Amistar Xtra® showed yield benefits of at least 19% across the two sites under high disease severity.
+In comparison to the current industry practice, of mancozeb (2 kg/ha), the two experimental fungicide products, Aviator Xpro® and Amistar Xtra® showed yield benefits of at least 19% across the two sites under high disease severity.
 A similar trial conducted in 2015 also showed a yield benefit of approximately 15% from the application of these new fungicide products.
 Further testing will be carried out in the 2017 season to confirm these findings across seasons and environments.
-It is also worth noting that the levels of AB inoculation from infested pea stubble may be higher than commonly encountered those in the paddocks, therefore our results should be interpreted with caution.
-Further research will also be carried out to try and understand the drivers of early disease infection in low rainfall environments such as Minnipa and the use of strategic late applications in more favourable environments.
+It is also worth noting that the levels of AB inoculation from infested pea stubble may be higher than those commonly encountered in the paddocks, therefore our results should be interpreted with caution.